Farhat Essack: Political career

 Essack was not appointed back to the NCOP after the 2019 elections.
 He was re-elected as the DA's provincial finance chairman in Mpumalanga in 2020.

 In December 2020, the DA announced that Essack would be returning to Parliament as a DA member in the National Assembly, the lower house.
 He was sworn in on 25 April 2022.
+Essack was elected to a full term in the National Assembly in the 2024 general election.

 Personal life

 Essack is married to Nadia.
 They have two children, Noushina and Yasser.